qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   version of QGIS`.
 You can always open projects created with older version of QGIS but once the project is saved, trying to open with older release may fail because of features not available in that version.
+.. _load_project_code:

 * :guilabel:`Enable project's embedded Python code` |selectString|.
-This option was created to handle macros that are written to perform an action on project events, as well as custom Python functions to be used as expressions.
+This option handles execution of macros that are written to perform an action on project events, as well as custom Python functions to be used as expressions.
 You can choose between 'Never', 'Ask', 'For this session only' and 'Always (not recommended)'.